ag-csw/Java4CL/README.md

 The build process is managed by Maven.

-Open a terminal and navigate to the project root directory *Java4CL* and type:
+Open a terminal, navigate to the project root directory *Java4CL* and type:

     mvn install